SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 ### Interaction tracking

 To ensure that controls stay visible when the user is somehow interacting with them we can call `visibilityTracker.reset()` to reset the automatic hiding mechanism.
-If we want to avoid controls to be automatically hidden if the user is dragging their finger on screen, we can e.g. call this method from a drag gesture simultaneously recognized with other gestures:
+For example we can use a simultaneous drag gesture to recognize when the user interacts with their screen:

 ```swift
 struct PlayerView: View {